memmar1/Project/README.md

-# Forecasting Forex Exchange Rates Using Time Series Models
-# A Case Study of USD/KSH and USD/UGX
+# Forecasting Forex Exchange Rates Using Time Series Models: A Case Study of USD/KSH and USD/UGX

 ## Objective